bekk/bekk-christmas/post/elm/unpacking-records.md

 authors:
   - Jørgen Tu Sveli
 ---
-In this article we will look at destructuring or pattern matching as it is commonly referred to within Elm, of records when they appear as function parameters.
-The focus is on functions for now, even though the technique can be applied in other cases as well.
-The basic syntax for this is presented in the example below.
+What in ES6 is known as destructuring, is referred to as pattern matching within Elm.
+Pattern matching records when they appear as function parameters is our focus for now.
+Yet, the technique is applicable in other cases as well.
+The example below oresents the basic syntax.
 The code declares a type for a shopping cart item and a function that calculates the total for that cart item:

 ```elm
 type alias CartItem =